DM me for what I do email@example.com

-‘You find every man suspicious’ she had careless replied.
+‘You find every man suspicious’ she careless replied.

 I look anxiously towards the windows of the house as the flag bows and looses its ability to stand straight again.

 ‘Dead’ she laughs and continues ahead in a hiking movement.
-I can almost hear the crack of the next one and throw an frozen look over my shoulder.
+I can almost hear the crack of the next one.
+I throw an frozen look over my shoulder.
 Did someone just peak out from behind the curtains?

 ‘It is also the first state I visit where private guns are a common part of the interior’ I think to myself.
 Sally doesn’t seem to have noticed my flicking eyes.
-She giggles as she kicks yet a flag over;
+She giggles as she kicks the next flag over;

 ‘Dead.
 Dead.
 Dead.’ she scouts out boyish.
-I grab her thin lower arm harder than I had intended to;
+I grab her thin lower arm harder than I intend to;

 ‘Stop it’ I say in a demanding voice; ‘Stop it, alright.’

-‘huh huh, someones itchy today’ she replies freeing her arm in a fiercely manner.
+‘huh huh, someones itchy today’, she replies freeing her arm in a fiercely manner.
 It obviously did hurt.
 She runs a few steps in front of me.
-I wish to reach her hand and brush away the red mark I just left.
+I wish to reach her hand and brush away the red mark.
 But I don’t dare.
 Instead I give her a light patch on the shoulder.
 She shakes it off and run a few meter further ahead.
 I glance back on the curtains.
 Its an abandoned house I convince myself.
 The parking lot is empty, the grass long and wild, and the flags, the ones still alive, bleached by the sun.
-The flags could easily represent another countries; how I wish, how I wish.
+The flags so bleached that they could easily represent another country; how I wish, how I wish.
 I shake my head lightly.
 She has continued her walking.
-Her steps reveal that she has already forgiven me.
+Her steps reveal that she already has forgiven me.
 That’s her nature.
 I shake my head.
 I’m lucky; we are lucky.
-Until now everything has went as planned, and within a few weeks, exactly twenty-three days, ten hours and eleven minutes, we have managed to change identity; new names, new hair, new phones.
-Without leaving the country we couldn’t be any further away from where it happened.
+Until now everything has went as planned, and within a few weeks, exactly twenty-three days, ten hours and eleven minutes, we will have managed to change identity; new names, new hair, new phones.
+And without having to leave the country we couldn’t be any further away from where it happened.